nikloynes/midterms_paper/README.md

 *NL, 18/12/20 -- further adding to this doc*
 *NL, 04/01/21 -- further additions to this doc*

+**NOTE: This repo was compiled a considerable time after the code was originally written and run.** The original code was all stored and run from the author's personal cloud storage, and naming conventions and sequences were not necessarily adhered to in a perfect fashion.
+Hence, it is possible that comments in scripts describing the purpose of a given script may slightly differ from what is written in this readme.
+However, this is to be ignored, as this repo and accompanying readme contain all code required to replicate the analysis.
+If any issues arise, do not hesitate to contact niklasloynes[at]gmail[dot]com.

 ## 1. FILTERING SMAPP COLLECTIONS FOR PERTINENT TWEETS

 - collections of interest were: